 The Rogan’s passed, each smiling madly at O’Malley and Carberry who nodded back without stopping or smiling back.

-Suspicion and derision had long ago fought each other to a weary standstill in the hearts and minds of the Rogan’s neighbours but the stalemate had been reached soonest, within O’Malley and Carberry.
+Suspicion and derision had fought each other to a weary standstill in the hearts and minds of the Rogan’s neighbours, some time ago.
+But the stalemate had been reached soonest, within O’Malley and Carberry.

-“If anyone ever goes missing round here,” Carberry replied, “their house would be first on my search list.”
+“If a child ever goes missing round here,” Carberry said through gritted teeth, “their house would be first on my search list.”

-O’Malley grunted her agreement before adding, “Dave says every last one of those ‘always look on the bright side-ers’ work in HR.”
+O’Malley grunted her agreement before adding, “Dave says every last one of those ‘always look on the bright side’ perverts work in HR.”

 “I once dated a guy who was in HR,” Carberry mused, “he took me to a karaoke night and sang Three Times A Lady but he didn’t drink, so…”